-This page explains how potential victims of family violence, or concerned relatives or friends, can request information relating to the violence history of a new partner.
-The aim is to enable a partner of a previously violent individual to make informed choices about whether and how they continue the relationship.
+This page explains how people who may be at risk of family violence, or concerned relatives or friends, can request information about a partner’s history of family violence.
+This information is to help people make informed decisions about their safety and next steps in their relationship.

 Who can ask for a disclosure?

 Any person can make enquiries about a person they are in a relationship with if they have concerns about their safety.
-Any concerned third party, such as a parent or friend can make an application however; they would not necessarily receive the information about the individual concerned.
-It may be more appropriate to provide the information to the partner or another person who is best placed to protect the potential victim.
+Any concerned third party, such as a parent or friend can make an application; Police will consider who is best placed to receive information in a way that supports safety.
+In some cases, this may be the person at risk or another appropriate person.

-What safeguards are in place for women in terms of privacy?
+What safeguards are in place for people requesting information in terms of privacy?

 How should an individual make an application?